neondatabase/website/content/docs/introduction/manage-billing.md

 1. Select **Billing** from the menu.
 1. Select **Change plan**.

 Changing your plan to one with lower usage limits may affect the performance of your applications.
-To compare plan limits, see [Neon plans](/docs/introduction/plans#neon-plans).
+To compare plan allowances, see [Neon plans](/docs/introduction/plans#neon-plans).

-If you are downgrading your plan, you will be required to remove any projects, branches, or data that exceed your new plan limits.
+If you are downgrading your plan, you will be required to remove any projects, branches, or data that exceed your new plan allowances.

 To downgrade from an Enterprise plan, please contact [Sales](https://neon.tech/contact-sales).
-Cancellation of these plans is handled according to the Master Subscription Agreement (MSA) outlined in the customer agreement.
+Cancellation of an Enterprise plan is handled according to the Master Subscription Agreement (MSA) outlined in the customer agreement.

 ## Purchase Neon on AWS Marketplace

-As an alternative Neon billing, you can purchase Neon on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-o32z34khv4272?sr=0-1&applicationId=AWSMPContessa&utm_campaign=Developer%20Days&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8U-1v7Sm5HHexFnV3Mkkwwsq5hnq9ThQnbQOqhuB11RT9cNwtAoalhaq98WMgL70rwfFhq) or through the [AWS Private Offers](https://docs.aws.amazon.com/marketplace/latest/userguide/private-offers-overview.html) program.
+As an alternative to Neon billing, you can purchase Neon on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-o32z34khv4272?sr=0-1&applicationId=AWSMPContessa&utm_campaign=Developer%20Days&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8U-1v7Sm5HHexFnV3Mkkwwsq5hnq9ThQnbQOqhuB11RT9cNwtAoalhaq98WMgL70rwfFhq) or through the [AWS Private Offers](https://docs.aws.amazon.com/marketplace/latest/userguide/private-offers-overview.html) program.

 Purchasing Neon from the AWS Marketplace gives you consolidated billing, seamless provisioning, and the ability to use AWS credits on Neon.